Australian Academy of Law: Prizes and scholarships

-Warner AC and Mr Tim Game SC.

-The rules governing the Annual Essay Prize 2022 are on the AAL's website.
+School and Professor Prue Vines, University of New South Wales Law School.

 The winning essay will be published in the Australian Law Journal.

-Prize winners from 2015 to 2021 are listed on the Academy's website.
+Prize winners from 2015 to 2024 are listed on the Academy's website.

 As well, the Academy awards annually the Michael Coper Memorial Prize of $1,500 to the winner of the Paper Presentation Competition conducted by the Australian Law Students' Association, and a prize of $1,500 for the best presentation at the Australian and New Zealand Law Honours Conference.

 In 2021, the AAL offered for the first time the Australian Academy of Law First Nations Scholarship tenable in 2021 for a First Nations final year law student.
-The amount of the award was $5,000.
-Applications were through nominations by the respective Law Deans.
-The selection criteria are on the AAL's website.

 The First Nations Scholar for 2021 was Ms Mikeyli Hendry, a student at the University of Adelaide.

 The First Nations Scholar for 2022 was Ms Lillian Ireland, a student at the Australian National University.

+The First Nations Scholar for 2023 was Ms Georgia Fryer, a member of the Cubbitch Barta clan of the Dharawal nation and a final year law student at the University of Sydney majoring in Socio-Legal Studies.